sheersh1111/invoiceBillingBackend/README.md

  npm run dev

-# Scheduling of Process Automation
+# Scheduling of Process Automation at morning 9 am
  Using node-cron
  You can view file cronTask.js and mail function in invoiceController.js